thijs/android-ecl-bootstrap/README.md

 This function does just the bare minimum, logging some stuff and then calling `ecl_boot`, defined in `ecl_boot.cpp` in the same directory.

-The function `ecl_boot` sets up our Lisp environment, and loads the `module.fas` we copied to the correct location earlier.
+The function `ecl_boot` sets up our Lisp environment and shows some examples how to log to the android log from lisp, how to load other parts of the ECL system (see the `// load asdf` part and the calls where we `require` `sb-bsd-sockets`) and so on.

+Then it loads all the systems we added as assets by loading the file `load.lisp`, which was created and added during the app build, see `Makefile` in `example/app/src/main/lisp/module` and the supporting files in `example/app/src/main/lisp/utils/`.

 ## Building your own Lisp module `.fas` files